-I had another post planned for today, but shared these simple and affordable artwork ideas on my Instagram stories yesterday and they seemed to be popular so I wanted to share them on the blog as well.
-Sometimes I forget I don’t have to only share huge room makeovers or room reveals.
-So today’s post is short and simple and hopefully helps generate some ideas for on how to get simple and affordable artwork ideas!
+So often, I forget I don’t have to only share huge room makeovers or room reveals.
+Small, helpful tips can be equally as valuable (sometimes more so) than big elaborate projects.
+So today’s post is short and simple and hopefully helps generate some ideas on how to achieve simple and affordable artwork ideas!

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

-By summer, I still hadn’t decided on anything, so I simply added $.19 cardstock from the craft store that I had on hand and laid it out in a bit of an ombre pattern.
-I received multiple messages about this look from people asking me about the ombre blue artwork in my living room.
-They were shocked to hear it was less than $1 art!
+By summer, I still hadn’t decided on anything, so I simply added $.19 cardstock from the craft store that I had on hand and laid it out in a bit of an ombré pattern.
+I received multiple messages about this look from people asking me about the ombré blue artwork in my living room.
+Many were shocked to hear it was less than $1 “art”!
 It worked for the summer months but I was ready for a change once I swapped out my fall decor.

-Yesterday, I finally decided to move forward with one of my plans of printing some vacation artwork.
+I finally decided to move forward with my plan of printing some vacation artwork for our wall.
 Any other time of the year, I would have likely chosen beach photos and left them in color.
 But for fall, I opted for photos from Italy (mostly Tuscany) and had them printed at Target in black and white.

-I took this screenshot of the video I shared on my Instagram Stories.
+I took the below screenshot of the video I shared on my Instagram Stories after they were printed.
 It gives you a better idea of the look of some of the images.